YoonjungChoi/CMPE255_TEAM10/README.md

 LSTM network is also proposed using this hybrid feature to classify tweets into rumor and non-rumor classes.

-* BERT

-Bidirectional Encoder Representation is a transformer-based machine learning technique for natural language processing.

-BERT is based on the transformer architecture.
-BERT is a model that is "deeply bidirectional."
-Bidirectional indicates that during the training phase, BERT learns information from both the left and right sides of a token's context.

 ## WorkFlow

 **1) Data Exploration**
-* Loading dataset and understanding data
+* Loading data set
+* Visualization data set
+* **Expectations: understanding balanced or imbalanced label, feature selection**

 **2) Data Cleaning**
 * Change all characters to lowercase
 * Makes sure to remove URL, HTML, Emojis, ASCII and Punctuation.
+* **Expectations: learning about what, why we should do before processing. **

 **3) Data Preprocessing Part1 Using [NLTK](https://www.nltk.org/index.html)**:
 * Tokenize
 * Remove Stopwords(Common words, example: are)
 * PorterStemmer (Stemming is the important in NLP, example: asked -> ask)
 * WordNetLemmatizer (example: peopl => people) -> We decided to use this, not stemming, due to performance.
+* **Expectations: learning about what, why algorithms can be applied for preprocessing**

 **4) Data Preprocessing Part2 to transform text to numerical value**
-* apply CountVector, visualize count info
+* apply CountVector, visualize the number of count of words.
-* apply TF-IDF, visualize count info
+* apply TF-IDF, visualize the number of count of words.
-* apply Word2Vec, visualize vectors based on similiar and not opposite words
+* apply Word2Vec, visualize vectors based on similiar and not opposite words.
+  -> we build a sentence embedding by averaging the values across all token embeddings output by Word2Vec.
-* apply Word2Vec with PCA, visualize principal components.
+* apply Word2Vec with PCA.
+* **Expectations: Invesigating Word Embedding algorithms**

 **5) Data Split**
 * split each type of feature

-**6) Modeling**:
+  -> data set by using count vectorizer
+  -> data set by using tf-idf
+  -> data set by using word2vec(sentence embedding using average of vector) -> data set by using word2vec with PCA
+* **Expectations: we can create 4 different data set having feature vectors**

+**6) Modeling with Static Models**:
-* Build training model
+* build training model
+  -> Logistic Regression, SVM, Decision Tree, RandomTree, XGboost(Static models)
-* Train each type of feature vectors in model
+* train each type of feature vectors in model
-* Find best tuning values of model
+* find best parameters of model
-* Make sure to save all information(F1 Score, Precision, Recall, Accuracy)
+* make sure to save all information(F1 Score, Precision, Recall, Accuracy)
+* **Expectations: improvement of performance of model **

 **7) Custom Ensemble**
-* create best funing values of model
+* create model with parameters.
-* create ensemble model with selected feature vector
+* create ensemble model with selected feature vector.
+* make sure to save all information(F1 Score, Precision, Recall, Accuracy)
+* **Expectations: performance of ensemble model **

+**8) Modeling with Dynamic Model(LSTM) with Glove, Word2Vec**
+* create Word2Vec, Glove word embedding
+* train LSTM
-* Make sure to save all information(F1 Score, Precision, Recall, Accuracy)
+* make sure to save all information(F1 Score, Precision, Recall, Accuracy)
+* **Expectations: performance of dynamic model **

-**8) Visualization**
+**9) Visualization**
-* Visualize results
+* Visualize results of ROC courve.
 * Compare each models to find best results.